Exploration of the Valley of the Amazon: Expedition

-The two volumes, one written by Lieutenant Herndon and the other by Lieutenant Gibbon, were so unusual at that time and of such importance that in an unusual move, it was immediately ordered, "10,000 additional copies be printed for the use of the Senate."
-Three months later another 20,000 copies were ordered; the book became an international best-seller.
+The two volumes, one written by Herndon and the other by Gibbon, described many “unusual” aspects of the Valley of the Amazon in detail.
+In response, "10,000 additional copies [were to] be printed for the use of the Senate.”
+Three months later, another 20,000 copies were ordered; the book became an international best-seller.

 Their orders were to report on all possible conditions in the Amazon region that they would each have to traverse alone from Lima, Peru on the Pacific coast to Para, Brazil, the mouth of the Amazon.
 The two volumes were published by presidential order.